What’s new in thyroid cancer research?

 Research into thyroid cancer is being done right now in many hospitals, medical centers, and other places around the country.
 Each year, scientists find out more about what causes the disease, how to prevent it, and how to improve treatment.

-Progress in understanding the abnormal genes that cause sporadic (not inherited) thyroid cancer should also lead to better treatments.
+Progress in understanding the abnormal genes that cause sporadic (not inherited) thyroid cancer may lead to better treatments.

 Most thyroid cancers can be cured.
 But advanced cancers can be hard to treat, especially if they do not respond to radioactive iodine therapy.
 Doctors and researchers are looking for better and safer ways to treat thyroid cancer.